ollipa/chainmock/docs/user_guide/async_mocking.md

 Chainmock provides comprehensive support for mocking and asserting async methods.
 You can mock async methods, set their return values, and verify how they were awaited.

+Chainmock uses unittest `AsyncMock` under the hood to provide async mocking functionality.
+This means that you can use all the same features and functionality as with `AsyncMock`.

+!!! note

+    Methods like `called()` also work with async functions.
+However, if you want to explicitly assert that a method was awaited, instead of just called, you should use the `awaited()` method.

 ## Basic async mocking

 To mock an async method, use the regular mock() function.
 Chainmock will automatically detect that the method is async and create an appropriate async mock: